 ICEHOTEL #27 and 365

-During this season, the ICEHOTEL 365 opened up its doors for the first time.
-Bringing a permanent ice experience, the 365 has nine deluxe suites, each with their warm bathroom and sauna, as well as eleven art suites.
+During this season, Icehotel 365 opened up its doors for the first time.
+Bringing a permanent ice experience, 365 has nine deluxe suites, each with their warm bathroom and sauna, as well as eleven art suites.

-Letting the ice express ephemeral art is the heart of Icehotel, and in 2016/17, the hotel offered more creativity than ever in the history of Icehotel.
-Including a house of cards made from ice and snow, a palace inspired by Casablanca, and a cherry tree made to last the winter.
-These are a few of the ingenious creations guests encountered at 27th ICEHOTEL.
+In 2016/17, the hotel offered more creativity than ever in its history.
+It showcased incredible themes such as the Japanese art of flower arranging and the passion of sleeping inside a dream.
+It also featured a house of cards made from ice and snow, a palace inspired by Casablanca, and a cherry tree made to last the winter.
+These are a few of the ingenious sculptures that defied the elements at the 27th ICEHOTEL.

 Imagine a three-meter African elephant carved out of snow.
 What about a 1970s inspired Love Capsule?
 Even an imperial Russian-inspired theatre set, Labyrinth Saga.
 Those were some of the creations created for the 2015/16 edition of the ICEHOTEL.
 This year also introduced extra exciting activities: